jlahare/CalculatorPlugin/Readme.md

 7. in Calculator.js, add different methods you wants your plugin to perform.

 8. add defination of all these methods in "Calculator.java" for android and in "Calculator.m" for ios.

+9. make "clobbers" as as single string like "Calculator" or it will not work.